jcgonzalezb/holberton-system_engineering-devops/0x1A-application_server/README.md

 2. Configure Nginx to serve page from the route '/airbnb-onepage/'.
 Nginx should proxy requests to the process listening on port 5000.
 Nginx config file updloaded.
 3. Configure Nginx to proxy HTTP requests to the route '/airbnb-dynamic/number_odd_or_even/(any integer)' to a Gunicorn instance listening on port 5001.
 Nginx config file updloaded.
 4. Configure Nginx so that the route '/api/' points to a Gunicorn instance listening on port 5002.
 Nginx config file updloaded.
 5. Configure Nginx so that the route '/' points to your Gunicorn instance.
 This instance should serve content from web_dynamic/2-hbnb.py on port 5003.
+Nginx config file updloaded.

-## Languages and Tools:
+## Enviroment

 - OS: Ubuntu 20.04 LTS
 - Technologies: Gunicorn